JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_11.md

 <img src="/image/article/Luz_y_Vida/LyV_2023_11/Editorial-dic-23-3.jpg" alt="Editorial dic-23-3" width="350">
 </figure>

-Within weeks of the death of Abraham's father Terah, Melchizedek sent one of his students, Haran the Hittite, with this invitation to both Abraham and Nahor: “Come to Salem where you will hear our teachings about the truth of the eternal Creator, and the whole world will be blessed in the enlightened progeny of the two brothers.”
-[UB 93:5.5](/en/The_Urantia_Book/93#p5_5)
+Within weeks of the death of Abraham's father Terah, Melchizedek sent one of his students, Haran the Hittite, with this invitation to both Abraham and Nahor: “Come to Salem where you will hear our teachings about the truth of the eternal Creator, and the whole world will be blessed in the enlightened progeny of the two brothers.” <a id="a96_332"></a>[UB 93:5.5](/en/The_Urantia_Book/93#p5_5)

 “Go where I direct you,” says the _Bible_.
 “Come to Salem,” _The Urantia Book_ tells us.
 That is really the voice of the mountain, which does not want us to remain stuck in our individuality, complaining about the mud around us or that other annoying stone.
 It is really a call back to Him.